AlexxNica/stacki-kubernetes/README.md

 # stack add host attr backend-0-2 attr=etcd.cluster_member value=True
 ```

 You can use "set" instead of "add."
-If the attribute doesn't exist if you use "set," it will be created. "add" just adds and sets.
+If the attribute doesn't exist and if you use "set," the attribute will be created. "add" just adds and sets.

 Use "set" when you want to change an attribute but don't want to reload the attr file.

 ###### Kubernetes file detail